ferrocene/criticalup/docs/src/criticalup_toml.rst

     release = "stable-24.05.0"
     # ...

-**Getting the latest release in a channel**

-Sometimes you may want the latest release for a given channel.
-You can use the following pattern to achieve that.
-In the following example, you will get latest release in the stable-24.05 channel.
+The latest release in a given channel can be installed using ``@channel/latest``.
+The following example will install the latest release in ``stable-24.05`` channel.

 .. code-block::